Skip to main content

 • Finally, a powerful query language that leverages the data model for meaningful alerting (including easy silencing) and graphing (for dashboards and for ad-hoc exploration).

-As there are many, many good explanations on what the different components of Prometheus do, I’ll leave that to those websites.
+There are many good explanations of the individual components out there, so I’ll leave that to those resources.

 Building a Node.js app

-Before we continue with Prometheus we do need to have a service running somewhere to monitor.
-As I enjoy building Node.js code, I’ll walk you through what you need to add to your Node.js apps to start monitoring them with Prometheus.
-I do assume that you’ve created an API spec in TIBCO Cloud Integration and exported the Node.js code from there.
-If not, you can get started with the tutorial on the TIBCO Community and come back later (or simply download the code from my GitHub repo ;-)).
+Before we get into Prometheus configuration, we need a service to monitor.
+I’ll walk through what you need to add to your Node.js apps to start monitoring them with Prometheus.
+I’m assuming you’ve created an API spec in TIBCO Cloud Integration and exported the Node.js code.
+If not, the tutorial on the TIBCO Community will get you started (or just grab the code from my GitHub repo ;-)).

 Adding dependencies to package.json